 If students choose Attendance Policy Option 1, then 5% of the course grade will be allocated for attendance.
-If students choose Attendance Policy Option 2, then each exam, program notes, and the performance project will receive 1% more of the course grade.
+If students choose Attendance Policy Option 2, then each exam, the Concert Programming Project, and in-class work will receive 1% more of the course grade.